MicrosoftDocs/PowerShell-Docs/reference/5.0/PowershellGet/Register-PSRepository.md

 ### -SourceLocation
 Specifies the URI for discovering and installing modules from this repository.
+A URI can be a NuGet server feed (most common situation), HTTP, HTTPS, FTP or file location.

 For example, for NuGet-based repositories, the source location is similar to http://someNuGetUrl.com/api/v2.

 ```yaml